 With employment contracts, there are always certain terms implied by law and what is included in the contract may well be varied by conduct of the parties – a job role may change and evolve.
 Clauses in the contract may not be enforceable such as restrictive covenants, if they are drafted too widely or favourably to the employer, without clear thought.

-In today’s world your business data, whether it’s know how, products, clients or suppliers, is likely to be among your most important assets.
-You certainly won’t want your staff to breach data protection or discuss your business, it’s clients or suppliers in a damaging or even defamatory way and you certainly won’t want your staff to poach your best customers or staff.
+You certainly won’t want your staff to breach data protection or discuss your business, it’s clients or suppliers in a damaging or even defamatory way.
+You certainly won’t want your staff to poach your best customers or staff.
 It’s vital to protect those interests but also to do so in a proportionate way.
-Blanket clauses which are excessive may well be varied or even found totally unenforceable if they are not carefully drafted by experienced lawyers, taking into consideration all the factors and case precedents for what may be safe for you.
+Contract clauses which are excessive may well be varied or even found totally unenforceable if they are not carefully drafted by experienced lawyers.

 The way in which many of us now work, and the ability, due to technology, to work just as effectively in many ways remotely, has led to a rapid increase in working from home.
 Staff also have a number of statutory rights to request flexible work, and so employers must tread very carefully in this area.
 A clear policy and a consistent approach are required to avoid problems, which can easily include potential claims for discrimination.
 A well thought out and communicated set of clauses in employment contracts and/or separate policies on the issue are essential.
 Employees working remotely also necessitates consideration of security risks for equipment and data and potential health and safety considerations.